jrieke/streamlit-analytics/README.md

 PRs are welcome!
 If you want to work on any of these things, please open an issue to coordinate.

 - enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
-- do not track inputs at each script execution but only when they change (probably requires storing current inputs in session state or cache and checking at each execution what changed)
 - better display of results
 - track results (or at least pageviews) per day/hour and show chart